We started with a question, and we're still answering it.

 What if the tools an AI studio needed to make films could also run a small business?
 We spent three years finding out.
 Turns out: yes, and rather well.
 This is the story of how a film collective accidentally became a software company — and why that's exactly the right background for building agents that ship real work for real humans.

 We met on a film.
-Mickaël had the ear — eighteen years inside European hospitality, the kind of places where a voice on the line is a promise of something warmer.
-Kateryna had the eye.
-Jens had the head for the business none of us were running yet.
+The usual way: a friend-of-a-friend Discord, a half-written script, an absurd deadline.
+Mickaël had the camera eye and the ear — years in luxury hospitality taught him a voice on the line is a promise of something warmer.
+Kateryna had the production brain and the taste.
+Jens had the question that kept us honest: who pays for this?
 Nobody was paying us.
 We built what we needed.

 The first pipeline came together in a week.
 Whisper for transcription, Midjourney for stills, Veo for motion, ElevenLabs for voice, Claude for orchestration.
 A short film called Night Operator was the first thing it produced.
 It played at festivals.
 We kept building.